andy-goryachev/MemSafeCrypto/README.md

 # MemSafeCrypto

-A subset of BouncyCastle crypto primitives refactored to use DirectByteBuffer
+A subset of BouncyCastle crypto primitives refactored to use DirectByteBuffer.